We earn a commission for products purchased through some links in this article. Why Trust Us?

 If you aren’t afraid of non-classic and healthy decisions for all-day wear, the catalog of Vibram opens the door to an incredible realm of toe-friendly designs.
 Zero drop constructions made of breathable materials stand out on the canvas of so-called Fivefingers — models with outer and inner shoe spaces adjusted to toe sizes and location.
 From where we stand, the drawback of such models is their relatively limited compatibility with non-standard foot types.

-6. Zaqq Expeq-Black Waterproof
+6. Zaqq Hiqe Low Vegan Waterproof

-Zaqq Shoes with wide toe box
+Zaqq Hiqe Shoes with wide toe box

-Zaqq Expeq-Black Waterproof Shoes.
+Zaqq Hiqe Low Vegan.
 Photo: Roman Polishchuk

 Pros:

-• Waterproof and windproof
+• Waterproof and vegan

 Cons: